ramoncardena/rexin-frontend/README.md

 ## I love this!
 How can I help?

 It´s amazing you feel like that!
-Send me a tweet [Ramon Cardena](https://twitter.com/ramon_cardena), share this with others, make a pull request or if you feel really thankful you can always buy me a beer!
+Send me a tweet [Ramon Cardena](https://twitter.com/ramon_cardena), share this with others or make a pull request.
 Enjoy!

 ## Acknowledgements